givingjar/blog.givingjar.org/_posts/2016-08-24-progress-report-19.md

 ## Thanks {#thanks}

-Thanks to all of the great tech companies out there that make it quick and easy to start using your "For Nonprofits" programs!
+Thanks to all the tech companies that make it quick and easy to start using your "For Nonprofits" programs!

 Thank you to our new friends on social media: